 The next step for music professionals looking to gain reach through streaming platforms such as Spotify, you could get on their audio ads.
 Spotify’s Ad Studio has its advantage but requires a budget, other than this option, the best way to work your way up to keep communicating with the tools you have at your disposal: Social Media.

 Before moving onto this part of our article, a quick reminder: a strong foundation is fundamental when it comes to music business.
 I am talking about your artists and musical projects’ online presence, but also you catalog and chains of rights.
 Music professionals are dealing with many files, metadata, rights, and works and it can sometimes be a lot to process, without the right tool.
 We’ve been developing Reprtoir just for this purpose: making music business manageable, so you can focus on your core activity: music.
-So give a try to our music metadata content management system, free under 100 tracks and videos.
+So give a try to our music metadata content management system.
 Or even better, book yourself a free demo of Reprtoir!

 Music business on Social Media